Need help?

 How do I know which thermal hydrolysis system is right for my plant?

 THP systems vary according to size and other features.
-The plant's size and desired sludge processing capacity will determine what standardized THP model fits best.
+The plant's size and desired sludge processing capacity will determine what standard THP model fits best.
 THP models are classified by the size of the reactor and the number of reactors per train or THP system, and a plant may choose to have several trains of a smaller model rather than a model with a larger capacity.
 Other considerations or unique needs also affect the plant's design.
 These include the space available for the THP, the climate of the country or region, additional features wanted by the client relating to energy efficiency, redundancy, etc.

-What's the difference between Cambi's THP models?
+What is the difference between Cambi's THP models?

 Services